fran199017/SpringBoot_GamesAPI/README.md

 - password:

 ## Steps
-1. You need register or nav button (you can invent credentials)
+1. You need register or nav button (you can invent credentials) and select role
 2. Login with email and password.
-3. Select role (ROLE_ADMIN, ROLE_USER).

 ## Roles
 ### Role admin(in process)